arangodb/arangodb/README_maintainers.md

 --------------------
 --------------------
 `make example` picks examples from the source code documentation, executes them, and creates a transcript including their results.
+*Hint: Windows users may use ./scripts/generateExamples for this purpose*

 To update
 Heres how its details work: